awsdocs/amazon-athena-user-guide/doc_source/tables-location-format.md

 Do not use any of the following items in file locations\.
 + Do not use filenames, underscores, wildcards, or glob patterns for specifying file locations\.
 + Do not add the full HTTP notation, such as `s3.amazon.com` to the Amazon S3 bucket path\.
++ Do not use empty prefixes \(with the extra /\) in the path, as follows: `S3://bucketname/prefix//prefix/`\.
+While this is a valid Amazon S3 path, Athena does not allow it and changes it to `s3://bucketname/prefix/prefix/`, removing the extra /\.

  **Do not use**: